 In 2013 the Meth Project became a part of the Partnership at Drugfree.org, joining forces with the nation's largest nonprofit organization dedicated to reducing teen substance abuse.
 The Partnership will continue to employ the Meth Project's successful public education programs, advertising campaigns, prevention tools, and family of websites, including MethProject.org in an effort to reduce substance abuse among teens.

-The Siebel Scholars program was founded in 2000 to recognize the most talented students at the world's leading graduate schools of business, computer science, and bioengineering and to form an active, lifelong community among an ever-growing group of leaders.
-Each year, 85 outstanding graduate students are selected as Siebel Scholars based on academic excellence and leadership and receive a $35,000 award toward their final year of studies.
-Today, more than 870 of the world's brightest minds are Siebel Scholars.
+The Siebel Scholars program was founded in 2000 to recognize the most talented students at the world’s leading graduate schools of business, computer science, bioengineering, and energy science and to form an active, lifelong community among an ever-growing group of leaders.
+Each year, over 90 outstanding graduate students are selected as Siebel Scholars based on academic excellence and leadership and receive a $35,000 award toward their final year of studies.
+Today, more than 1,000 of the world’s brightest minds are Siebel Scholars.
 This exceptional group has the unique opportunity to directly influence the technologies, policies, and economic and social decisions that shape the future.
 Siebel Scholars serve as key advisors to the Siebel Foundation, guiding the development of innovative programs the Foundation initiates.
 The Siebel Scholars community is also integral to a highly outcome-driven Siebel Scholars conference held each year to explore critical social issues.

-The Siebel Scholars program is funded with grants to Carnegie Mellon University; Harvard University; Johns Hopkins University; Massachusetts Institute of Technology; Northwestern University; Princeton University; Stanford University; Tsinghua University; University of California, Berkeley; University of California, San Diego; University of Chicago; University of Illinois at Urbana-Champaign; and University of Pennsylvania.
+The Siebel Scholars program is funded with grants to Carnegie Mellon University; École Polytechnique; Harvard University; Johns Hopkins University; Massachusetts Institute of Technology; Northwestern University; Politecnico di Torino; Princeton University; Stanford University; Tsinghua University; University of California, Berkeley; University of California, San Diego; University of Chicago; University of Illinois at Urbana-Champaign; University of Pennsylvania; and The University of Tokyo.
 For more information about Siebel Scholars, please visit www.SiebelScholars.com

 The Siebel Stem Cell Institute, established by the Thomas and Stacey Siebel Foundation in 2008, is a joint research initiative between the University of California, Berkeley Stem Cell Center and the Stanford Institute for Stem Cell Biology and Regenerative Medicine — two of the world's leading stem cell research institutions.

-Since its founding, the Siebel Stem Cell Institute supports innovative research projects and collaboration among top physician-scientists, biologists, chemists, engineers, and computer scientists to harness the potential of regenerative medicine to address intractable diseases and confront challenges presented by aging.
+The Siebel Stem Cell Institute supports innovative research projects and collaboration among top physician-scientists, biologists, chemists, engineers, and computer scientists to harness the potential of regenerative medicine to address intractable diseases and confront challenges presented by aging.
+Since its founding, the Siebel Stem Cell Institute has brought together 83 investigators from 11 countries, and seed grants have supported 33 researchers working on 14 innovative projects and collaborations.

 The Institute has discovered new ways to combat diseases at the molecular level by enabling stem cell growth and has created new therapies to treat breast cancer patients and children with immunodeficiencies with purified blood-forming stem cells.
 New techniques have been developed to better identify colon and bladder cancers for more accurate analysis and targeted treatment.

-Researchers have also identified the underlying mechanisms that give rise to leukemia, Alzheimer's disease, and heart disease, and have isolated stem cells that make possible the regeneration of bone, cartilage, and tissue.
+Researchers have also identified the underlying mechanisms that give rise to leukemia and other cancers, Alzheimer's disease, and heart disease, and have isolated stem cells that make possible the regeneration of bone, cartilage, and tissue.

 First Virtual Group manages a globally diversified investment portfolio, utilizing both quantitative and qualitative inputs in an attempt to achieve above average risk-adjusted returns.

-First Virtual Group's investment philosophy is based upon a long-term asset allocation that includes fixed-income, domestic, foreign, and private equities, emerging markets, absolute return strategies, real assets, and cash.
+First Virtual Group's investment philosophy is based upon a long-term asset allocation that includes fixed-income, domestic and foreign equities, private equity, emerging markets, absolute return strategies, real assets, and cash.
 Each asset class is benchmarked to an appropriate index.
-First Virtual Group avoids market timing and pursues active management only in those markets where it believes there is a great opportunity.
-The central objective is to achieve a market rate of return, utilizing a diverse portfolio of high quality assets, while keeping transaction costs and management fees at an absolute minimum.
+First Virtual Group avoids market timing and pursues active management only in those markets where it believes there is unusual opportunity.
+The central objective is to achieve an attractive rate of return, utilizing a diverse portfolio of high quality assets, while keeping transaction costs and management fees at an absolute minimum.

 First Virtual Group reviews its asset allocation annually in order to bring the allocation in line with policy targets.